 I know it's been awhile, but it was a fun day and I want to be sure to remember.
 This is the first year since we have had children where Karl has not had to work on Mother's Day and was able to spend it with us.
 Thus, it was the first year where I felt a bit pampered on Mother's Day instead of it being just another day of mommyhood which often involves lots of work.

 To celebrate we went to visit Karl's grandma, and mom, and got four generations together for a picture.
-AND, we remembered to get a picture of me with the girls as well.

 After visiting for awhile we took the girls to a playground (a rare occurrence because they're all so far away when you live in the country) and simply enjoyed them enjoying themselves.